 William Shakespeare lived in England during a period of relative calm.
 Many historians describe it as a golden age for the country, especially when comparing it to the preceding decades of often-violent political and religious turmoil.

-The arts, both dramatic and literary, also flourished under Elizabeth.
-For the first time, true theaters were built in England, with London, where thousands of people attended the theater each week, being the center of the country’s arts scene.
+The arts, both dramatic and literary, flourished under Elizabeth.
+For the first time, true theaters were built in England, and London, where thousands of people attended the theater each week, was the center of the country’s arts scene.

 However, Elizabethan England was by no means a utopia.
 Protestants and Catholics still clashed, as did England and Spain.
-It was easy to run afoul of the law in the country, described by some as a paranoid police state that bred suspicion.
-Poverty was widespread, and the population suffered malnourishment, parasites and bouts of the plague.
+It was easy to run afoul of the law, described by some as a paranoid police state that bred suspicion.
+Poverty was widespread, and the population suffered malnourishment, parasites, and bouts of the plague.

 Nonetheless, the period remains a high point by many measures.
 And it proved to be the right time and place to produce the man who would become, at least in the estimation of many, the greatest English-language writer.

 Over the course of about 25 years, Shakespeare wrote at least 38 plays (though some say 39).
-His plays typically fall into one of three categories: tragedy, comedy or history.
-It is important to note that not all Shakespeare scholars agree on what plays are attributed to him or how they should be classified.
-Keep reading for more information and resources about the Shakespeare’s work.
+His plays typically fall into one of three categories: tragedy, comedy, or history.
+It is important to note that not all Shakespeare scholars agree on which plays are attributed to him or how they should be classified.
+Keep reading for more information and resources about Shakespeare’s work.

 The themes Shakespeare employed in his work span the entirety of the human experience, from love and hate to madness and salvation.
 There are, however, a few themes that are common to most of Shakespeare’s plays.
 Among them are:

 Check out these additional resources to learn more about the themes Shakespeare incorporated into his plays: